rive-app/rive-flutter/.github/ISSUE_TEMPLATE/i-have-a-problem-with-rive-flutter.md

 ---

-<--
-Thanks for using Rive!
+<-- Thanks for using Rive!

 If something isn't working like you expected, please:
-- Make sure you've updated to rive-flutter to the latest version: https://pub.dev/packages/rive/versions
+- Make sure you've updated rive-flutter to the latest version: https://pub.dev/packages/rive/versions
 - Check out our help center
 			https://help.rive.app/

-   If you found a bug or if you can't find what you're looking for in our docs, fill out the template below.
+   If you think you found a bug or if you can't find what you're looking for in our docs, fill out the template below.
 -->